octokit/plugin-retry.js/README.md

 Install with `npm install @octokit/core @octokit/plugin-retry`.
 Optionally replace `@octokit/core` with a core-compatible module

+Note: If you use it with `@octokit/rest` v16, install `@octokit/core` as a devDependency.
+This is only temporary and will no longer be necessary with `@octokit/rest` v17.

 ```js
 const { Octokit } = require("@octokit/core");
 const { retry } = require("@octokit/plugin-retry");